Support The Achievement Award Program

 TAAP eligibility criteria includes California residency and a 3.0 GPA, but the determining factors for selection as a TAAP Scholar emphasize community service, volunteerism, ambition, and leadership abilities.

-CAA distributes more than $500,000 annually to TAAP Scholars, who receive a scholarship award of up to $6,000 per year, a laptop upon matriculation, and a suite of CAA support services.
+CAA distributes more than $500,000 annually to TAAP Scholars, who receive a scholarship award up to $10,500 and a suite of CAA support services.
 CAA also ensures that TAAP scholars continue their service and volunteer activities by requiring they each complete ten hours of community service per semester.
 TAAP Scholars are role models for the importance of going to college and giving back to the community.

 Approximately 100 new and continuing students receive the scholarship each year.
 Many TAAP students come from low-income communities with an average annual family income of $22,998.